jamiedavenport/jamiedavenport/readme.md

 Building open infrastructure for the modern web.

-I'm the founder of [PolicyStack](https://policystack.dev) and a maintainer of [OpenPolicy](https://github.com/jamiedavenport/openpolicy) and [OpenCookies](https://github.com/jamiedavenport/opencookies) — tools that make privacy and policy compliance something you ship, not something you suffer through.
+I'm the founder of [PolicyStack](https://policystack.dev) — tools that make privacy and policy compliance something you ship, not something you suffer through.

 ### What I'm working on